Tag: hockey penalties

 Key Takeaways

-• A penalty shot is awarded for denying a clear scoring chance.
+• A penalty shot is awarded for denial of a clear scoring chance

 What Is a Bench Minor in Ice Hockey?